Buyers of Elephant Ivory

 Kenya, Tanzania, and South Africa are the major departure points (page 49) in Africa for illicit ivory on its way to Asian markets.
 Thailand and China are the most common final destinations (page 43) but Hong Kong, Malaysia, Philippines, Singapore, and Vietnam are both destinations and act as transit points of illegally acquired ivory.

-Shuidong Town (Shuǐ Dōng Zhèn, 水东镇) was discovered in 2016 to be a major destination in the illegal ivory trade (page 2), with a history of illicit ivory trafficking beginning in the late 1990s and building on a foundation of legal sealife imports and trade.
+A report in 2016 revealed Shuidong Town (Shuǐ Dōng Zhèn, 水东镇), in China’s Guangdong provice, to be a major destination in the illegal ivory trade (page 2) and a growing entry point for illegal pangolin scales into the domestic Chinese market (page 5).
+Shuidong has a history of illicit ivory trafficking beginning in the late 1990s and building on a foundation of legal sealife imports and trade from local fisheries (page 2).
 With the rise of ivory demand in China during the late 1990s, traders and syndicates based out of Shuidong Town were able to effectively create trade networks both between their coastal province of Guangdong and nearby Chinese trade ports, including Hong Kong and Shanghai, as well as originating ports in Tanzania and Kenya on the east coast of Africa and Nigeria on the west coast (pages 4, 16).
 They also established ivory supply networks in Mozambique (page 10), one of the world’s most corrupt countries.
-Although the port of Maoming is nearby, illegal ivory is frequently trafficked through the larger ports of Hong Kong and Shanghai, and transported to Shuidong Town syndicates via overland routes (pages 16, 19, 20).
+Although the port of Maoming is nearby, illegal ivory is frequently trafficked through the larger ports of Hong Kong and Shanghai and transported to Shuidong Town syndicates via overland routes (pages 16, 19, 20).
 Ports in Malaysia, Philippines, South Korea, and Vietnam (page 15) act as entrepôts between African and Chinese ports and aid in obscuring the true origin of the shipment with the assistance of corrupt customs officials and falsified documents at virtually every transit point (page 18).
 Perhaps as a result of this domestic and international trade network, Putian (Pú Tián Shì, 中国 福建省莆田市) in Fujian province has become one of the largest processors of raw ivory in China and is believed to be a major purchaser of ivory coming from syndicates operating out of Shuidong Town (page 4).

 In the 1970s, and until the international ivory trade ban went into effect, the major consumers were Japan, the United States, and Europe (To Save an Elephant by Allan Thornton) and together accounted for as much as 80% of worldwide ivory consumption.
 Among the uses for worked ivory were piano keys; ornamental inlays including in firearms; billiards cue balls; and inkan or hanko, traditional Japanese document seals.
 During the period 1979-1989 when demand was strongest for ivory the elephant population in Africa is estimated to have fallen from roughly 1.3 million to around 600,000.